- Chapter 1 – Temple of Fire

 First, hit the northeast statue, the one near the rudder.

 Second, hit the northwest statue, the one near the spray.

 Third, hit the southwest statue, near the fin,

 Lastly, hit the west statue, near the eye.

 After hitting the four statues in the proper order, a bridge will appear.
 Cross the bridge and enter the cave.
-Inside you will meet up with the Golden Chief Cyclos.
+Inside you will meet up with the Golden Chief Cylos.
 Speak with him and he’ll give you the Cyclone Slate.
-Now when you meet with the Golden Frog, you can learn a special symbol, allowing you to quickly warp over to that location.
+Now when you meet with a Golden Frog, you can learn a special symbol, allowing you to quickly warp over to that location.